edulrb/otcv8-sequence_forge/README.md

 1. **Animation Data**: Create and edit your sequences in `otml files/sequences.otml`.

+2. Then place the sequences.otml file in the `client/data/things/{version}/` folder.

-2. **Loading**: You must configure `modules/game_things/things.lua` to load the OTML file.
+3. **Loading**: You must configure `modules/game_things/things.lua` to load the OTML file.
 You can find a pre-configured `things.lua` in this repository to use as a base or inspiration.